 1870 – 1919

-Samuel Nevill was born on 13 May 1837 in Nottingham, England, one of six children of Mary Berrey and Jonathan Nevill.
+Samuel Tarratt Nevill was born on 13 May 1837 in Nottingham, Nottinghamshire, England, one of six children of Mary Berrey and her husband, Jonathan Nevill, a hosier.
+From an early age he desired ordination, but was unable to pursue this until 1858, when he received a legacy from his grandfather.
+He attended St Aidan’s Theological College, Birkenhead, and for one year only enrolled as an extramural student of Trinity College, Dublin.
 He was ordained deacon in 1860 and appointed curate of Scarisbrick in the parish of Ormskirk, Lancashire.
 While there he met Mary Susannah Cook Penny of Heavitree, Devonshire, and married her on 3 July 1862 at Heavitree.
-Samuel was ordained priest in 1861.
-Samuel, when approached, indicated that if Dunedin were to nominate him as its first bishop he would accept.
-He was duly nominated and accepted, and was consecrated on 4 June 1871.
+She had substantial private means, which was to be of great importance in some of Nevill’s schemes.

 Bishop Issac Richard